Installation of FeatureHub

 choice to split them into multiple parts - with Admin on one server and Edge/Dacha on others.
 If you think your usage will grow, we

 encourage you to use different DNS hosts pointing to the same server for features vs the Admin app.

 For Postgres option:

 docker compose up

 This will install all the necessary components including FeatureHub Admin Console.
 You can now load it on localhost:8085

 This option is best if you want to run FeatureHub in production at scale.
-Running separate instances of Edge, Cache, NATS and FeatureHub MR Server, means you can deploy these components independently for scalability and redundancy, and Docker images are provided for each of these services (see our docker-compose section below).
+Running separate instances of Edge, Cache, NATS and FeatureHub MR Server, means you can deploy these components independently for scalability and redundancy, and Docker images are provided for each of these services.

 Because they are deployed in separate containers, you have considerably greater control over what network traffic gains access to each of these pieces, and they do not all sit under the same Web server.
-This kind of deployment is intended for situations where you want streaming support, or where you want much greater volume or response than the 2b solution can provide you.
+This kind of deployment is intended for situations where you want both streaming and REST support for feature updates, or where you want much greater volume or response than the 2b solution can provide you.
 The Dacha servers are able to support massive horizontal scaling of features and feature updates, further scaling up and not creating a load on the database as necessary by the use of the NATS cluster.

 We provide an installation option with Postgres database.
 It brings up the Admin App (MR), the cache (Dacha), the Edge server, the distributed bus (NATS) and the database all as separate services.
 Edge runs on a different port to the Admin App and shows how you can use a different URL to serve traffic for feature consumers from your Admin App.

 There is also a helm chart available for production Kubernetes deployment for this option.
 Please follow documentation here.
 It doesn’t include a Postgres or NATs server as generally your cloud provider will have a managed Postgres service, and NATs have their own Kubernetes Helm charts for scalable, reliable deploys.